-Key 2021 Compensation Actions
+Key 2022 Compensation Actions

-The primary elements of our total direct compensation program for the NEOs and a summary of the actions taken by the C&T Committee during fiscal year 2021 are set forth below.
+The primary elements of our total direct compensation program for the NEOs and a summary of the actions taken by the C&T Committee during fiscal year 2022 are set forth below.

-Compensation Component Link to Business and Talent Objectives 2021 Compensation Actions Base Salary (Page 46) Competitive base salaries help attract and retain executive talent Reflects the level and scope of responsibility within the company Increased base salary for Messrs.
-Leeper and Scaglione, to remain market competitive and retain these key executives No changes were made in the base salary of the other NEOs Annual Cash Bonus (Page 46) We operate a single annual bonus plan for our executives and approximately 2,200 employees Selected performance metrics focus executives and employees on achieving annual financial results that are key indicators of annual financial and operational performance Goals were based on Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) (40%), Net Sales (40%), and achievement of non-Financial ESG metrics (20%).
-Retained the same financial metrics as in 2020 but introduced a non-Financial strategic metric tied to progress on the achievement of key Environmental, Social and Corporate Governance (ESG) Initiatives Increased target bonus for Messrs.
-Leeper and Scaglione by 10%, to 90% and 100%, respectively, of base salary, to remain market competitive and retain these key executives As more fully discussed under "2021 Annual Bonus Plan," the C&T Committee determined to pay bonuses at 142.3% of target for all participants Long-Term Incentive (LTI) Compensation (Page 48) 2021 long-term awards consist of performance shares and restricted stock units (RSUs) Performance shares are based on 3-year relative Total Shareholder Return (TSR) performance and achievement of pre-established 3-year cumulative free cash flow (FCF) levels FCF is integral to the investment in the ongoing transformation of the business and will also provide financial flexibility for future debt repayments and capital return Relative TSR measures the creation of value for our shareholders relative to peers during the performance period RSUs are subject to a 3-year graded vesting period and provide focus on stock price growth and serve our talent retention objectives Retained the same weighting as in 2020, with performance shares representing 60% of the LTI opportunity and RSUs representing 40% of the LTI opportunity Of the performance shares, 50% will be earned based on relative TSR and 50% will be earned based on achievement of FCF goals The C&T Committee did not make any discretionary adjustments to outstanding equity awards to address the impact of the pandemic Our 2019 performance share awards were earned at 117.5% of target
+Compensation Component Link to Business and Talent Objectives 2022 Compensation Actions Base Salary (Page 46) Competitive base salaries help attract and retain executive talent Reflects the level and scope of responsibility within the Company Increased Ms. Hlavinka's base salary when she was appointed Chief Legal Officer No other changes in base salary were made to our NEOs Annual Cash Bonus (Page 46) We operate a single annual bonus plan for our executives and approximately 1,950 employees Selected performance metrics focus executives and employees on achieving annual financial results that are key indicators of annual financial and operational performance Goals were based on Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) (40%), Net Sales (40%) and achievement of non-financial ESG metrics (20%) As more fully disclosed under "2022 Annual Bonus Plan," based on performance relative to the pre- established goals, the C&T Committee approved to pay bonuses at 112.36% of target for all participants Long Term Incentive (LTI) Compensation (Page 48) 2022 long-term awards consist of performance shares and restricted stock units (RSUs) Performance shares are based on 3-year relative Total Shareholder Return (TSR) performance Retained the same weighting as in 2021, with performance shares representing 60% of the target value and RSUs representing 40% of the target opportunity Of the performance shares, 100% will be earned based on relative TSR performance vs the S&P600 Our 2020 performance share awards were earned at 146.03% of target